RWeick/G0-022M6-Pelican-Monster-Brain-for-GBC/README.md

 All components labeled "Unknown" in the schematic were not present on the commercial PCB.
 Only their footprints existed.

+The Colorizer button PCB wires solder to the inner two pads of the 4 at the rear top edge of the PCB.

 Jumper configuration for normal operation:

 - J1: Pads 2 and 3 are shorted.